chipparddev/the-next-chest/README.md

 ### Damage

 - Increased damage modifiers from all sources, including your weapon, are additive with each other.
-- Flat damage modifiers add to your base damage, which in turn is affected by increased damage modifiers.
+- Flat damage modifiers add to your base damage, which in turn, is multiplied by increased damage modifiers.
 - Damage penalties are additive with each other but multiplicative with your total damage.
 A 20% damage penalty and a 10% damage penalty, for example, is equivalent to a 0.7x damage multiplier.
-- After your total damage is calculated and all penalties are applied, the amount is rounded down.
+- After your total damage is calculated and all penalties are applied, the amount is rounded **down** to the nearest integer.

 ### Attack Time

 - Increased attack speed modifiers from all sources, including your weapon, are additive with each other.
-- After your total attack time is calculated, the amount is rounded up to the nearest 0.05.
+- After your total attack time is calculated, the amount is rounded **up** to the nearest 0.05.

 ### Hitpoints

 - Increased total HP modifiers from all sources are additive with each other.
-- Increased effect of implicit HP modifiers on your armour are additive with each other.
+- Increased effect of implicit HP modifiers, which can be rolled on armour pieces, are additive with each other.
-- Flat HP *and* increased effect of implicit HP modifiers add to your base HP, which in turn is affected by increased total HP modifiers.
+- Flat HP *and* increased effect of implicit HP modifiers add to your base HP, which in turn, is multiplied by increased total HP modifiers.
-- After your total HP is calculated, the amount is rounded down.
+- After your total HP is calculated, the amount is rounded **down** to the nearest integer.